khofstadter/bcmi.khofstadter.com/README.md

 - continue mike x cohen [course](http://www.mikexcohen.com/#courses)
 - OpenBCI & Matlab ([resource](https://docs.openbci.com/docs/06Software/02-CompatibleThirdPartySoftware/Matlab));

+#### notes:
-#### notes: asked for help from Ian, Clemens, Will.
+- asked for help from Ian, Clemens, Will.
 Their code is too advanced for me at the moment.

 ---

 ### hardware
 #### 1. enclosure
-- amended one, printed, using;
+- amended one, printed, using (should be improved)
-- it could be better;
-- with new battery (+charger)

 #### 2. caps
 #### 3. shoulder recorder velcrov
-- is there a better mic to use at home to the h1?
+- contact mic, recorder with phantom + new mic

 #### 4. pulse sensor
 - summarise trials, not working
 - how to visualize bmp of live frame drumming in sc?

 #### 5. openbci wifi
-#### 6. soldering
+- try new openbci gui

 ---